svkampen/James/README.md

 #### PyYAML

-The parser for my configuration files, this is a very important library that you shall certainly have to get.
+The parser for my configuration files, this is a very important library that you **will** have to get.
 Unless you ask me to make a simpleConfig file using dicts.

 ### Why you should use this and not Eggdrop/Any other IRC bot